Shepherd's Bush murders: Post-conviction

 Duddy died in Parkhurst prison on 8 February 1981.

 Witney was released from prison in 1991, causing some controversy as he had not served the full 30 years recommended by the judge, and was thought to be the first adult to be released early on licence after killing a police officer.
 In August 1999, while at home in Horfield, Bristol, his flatmate beat him to death with a hammer.
 His flatmate was a heroin abuser and police ruled out any connection between his murder and the events of 1966.

+With Duddy and Witney having both died, Roberts was still imprisoned more than 30 years into his life sentence, as one of Britain’s longest serving prisoners.
 It was reported in February 2009 that Roberts hoped to be freed from prison within months.
-After serving 42 years, and having already completed the first stage of a parole board hearing, he believed that his release was imminent.
-Roberts hoped a final hearing would find that, at 72 years of age, he was no longer a risk to the public.
+After serving more than 42 years, and having already completed the first stage of a parole board hearing, he believed that his release was imminent.
+Roberts hoped a final hearing would find that, now in his seventies and having spent more than half of his life prison, he was no longer a risk to the public and that he would be granted parole.
 By this time, he had already served 12 years more than the minimum term recommended by his trial judge, who at the time of sentencing told Roberts that it was unlikely that any future Home Secretary would "ever think fit to show mercy by releasing you on licence...
 This is one of those cases in which the sentence of imprisonment for 'life' may well be treated as meaning exactly what it says."

-In October 2014, the Parole Board for England and Wales approved Roberts' release and he was released from prison on 11 November.
+In October 2014, after 48 years in prison, the Parole Board for England and Wales decided that Harry Roberts should be paroled from his life sentence and he was released from prison on 11 November.

 His release in 2014 caused outrage within the Police Federation of England and Wales, who demanded that such a murderer not be released.
 The then Metropolitan police commissioner, Bernard Hogan-Howe, also criticised the Parole Board decision to release Roberts.
 The daughter of one of the murdered police officers, PC Geoffrey Fox, said she was "sickened" to learn that Roberts was to be released without any prior warning.
 Mandy Fox described the decision as an "utter disgrace".
 The then mayor of London, Boris Johnson, said people in the city would be "absolutely sickened" by his release.